imagestream/opuntia-docs/Opuntia-manual/configuration/wireless.rst

 Wireless Basics
 ---------------

 Opuntia supports most common WiFi standards.
 Current hardware platforms support the Wi-Fi 4, Wi-Fi 5 and Wi-Fi 6 standards.

+WiFi operates in three main spectrums of radio frequency.
+The 2.4Ghz, 5Ghz and 6Ghz bands.
+These are further subdivided into channels.

 Wireless Interfaces in Opuntia
 ------------------------------